statsig-io/docs/docs/sdks/getting-started.md

 ---

-## Server SDKs
+## Server-Side SDKs

-Server-side SDKs are used for backend processes and environments, enabling experiments and feature flagging in server applications.
-These SDKs ensure that even when the user isn’t directly interacting with the app, you can still control features and log backend events.
-Here are the supported server-side SDKs:
+Server-side SDKs allow you to manage experiments and feature flags from your backend, providing more control and reliability.
+They’re especially useful for server-driven features, background processes, and system events:

 - [Node.js](/server/nodejsServerSDK)
 - [Java](/server/javaSdk)